Peanut Butter Granola

 How long does homemade granola last?

-This homemade peanut butter granola lasts 3-4 weeks when stored at room temperature in an airtight, glass container (assuming it has been baked to be crunchy and not soft).
+This homemade peanut butter granola lasts 3-4 weeks when stored at room temperature in an airtight, glass container.

 Can you refrigerate granola?